PaulGuerre/sukify/README.md

 # Sukify
 Sukify is a private music web server.
 Using Vue.js and Ruby On Rails, it allows you to add and listen to music from Youtube.
-Using Docker or not, you can install it via LAN or WAN.
+Using Docker or not, you can install it via LAN or WAN !

 ## Features
 Sukify lets you download music and create playlists.
 About the music player, you have the option to enable shuffle music mode or music repeat mode.